nerdcringe/SpinUp/README.md

 - Found by multiplying the error by Kp

 ##### Tuning
- - Set to a moderate value (around 5.0)
  - Increase if not fully reaching target.
  - Decrease if overshooting slightly.